We bought a house—last year!

 Our kitchen was courtesy of an early aughts reno.
 So much wood and laminate, and that crap flooring has mold on it!
 Gah!

-See that giant “whole house” fan in the hallway?!
-It went in the first dumpster.
+You’ll see the giant “whole house” fan in the hallway at the top of the stairs below.
+It went in the first dumpster we rented.
 The other snap is of our guest room, which was probably the least offensive/quickest reno spot in the entire house!

 What you probably can’t see here in our master bedroom is just how massive it is, the difference in beige shades, and the damn SAND in the paint.
 And the sinking drywall on the ceiling.
 Sigh.
 We didn’t get to live in here for several months post-move in.